A professional family coach can quickly put parents on a successful path.

 What you can expect from me

-- Compassion and respect from someone who’s been there and understands;
+- Respect, compassion, and non-judgment from someone who’s been there and understands;

-- Clear practical steps for creating a therapeutic home;
+- Clear practical steps for reducing your child’s negative symptoms

 - House rules that work, structure that works, and communication styles that work;

-- How to deal with: schools, health care providers, relationship problems, judgment and stigma
+- How to deal with: schools, health care providers, relationship issues, judgmental people, and stigma

 “Despite years of therapy, alternative approaches, and interactions with healthcare professionals, my family was still wavering on whether or our daughter’s problem was serious, what should be done, or if anything even could be done.
 Margaret’s wealth of knowledge and personal experience helped change our approach and perspective.
 Her guidance with regard to pursuing information gathering, treatment options, and medication regimes has proven invaluable.
 But what is more valuable, overall, is that she confirmed that there IS a problem.
 Our daughter’s behavior isn’t merely bad coping skills or acting out – she has a serious mental illness that needs attention and care.” –Marie D